--Sea Surface Temperature, centered on storm
+- -Sea Surface Temperature, centered on storm

--TRMM Precipitation Radar (PR) 2A25 near-surface rainrate
+- -TRMM Precipitation Radar (PR) 2A25 near-surface rainrate

--TRMM Microwave Imager (TMI) 2A12 near-surface rainrate
+- -TRMM Microwave Imager (TMI) 2A12 near-surface rainrate

--TMI 85 and 37 GHz PCT
+- -TMI 85 and 37 GHz PCT

--Infrared Brightness Temperature
+- -Infrared Brightness Temperature

--Rain Type (Stratiform or Convective)
+- -Rain Type (Stratiform or Convective)

--Storm height (km)
+- -Storm height (km)

 Instructions for access: Scroll down to bottom of homepage.
 Click on "TCs viewed by TRMM" hyperlink.

-Click on desired basin and year.
-Choose storm of interest.
-For storm summary, click "snapshote" or "rain"

 Click on desired basin and year.
 Choose storm of interest.
 For storm summary, click "snapshots" or "rain accumulation".
 For specific orbits, click on the storm name, then click on SST for Sea Surface Temperature or the orbit number for a nine-panel plot of TRMM products (most useful).